-- The Underlying Company will not have any obligations relating to the notes, and none of us, MLPF&S, BofAS or our respective affiliates will perform any due diligence procedures with respect to the Underlying Company in connection with this offering. - As a noteholder, you will have no rights of a holder of the Underlying Stock, and you will not be entitled to receive any shares of the Underlying Stock or dividends or other distributions by the Underlying Company. - While we, MLPF&S, BofAS or our respective affiliates may from time to time own securities of the Underlying Company, we, MLPF&S, BofAS and our respective affiliates do not control the Underlying Company, and have not verified any disclosure made by the Underlying Company. - Any payments on the notes will not be adjusted for all corporate events that could affect the Underlying Stock.
+- An Underlying Company will have no obligations relating to the notes, and none of us, MLPF&S or BofAS will perform any due diligence procedures with respect to any Underlying Company in connection with this offering. - As a noteholder, you will have no rights to receive any shares of any Basket Stock, and you will not be entitled to receive dividends or other distributions by any Underlying Company. - While we, MLPF&S, BofAS or our respective affiliates may from time to time own securities of the Underlying Companies, we, MLPF&S, BofAS and our respective affiliates do not control any Underlying Company, and have not verified any disclosure made by any Underlying Company. - The Observation Value or the Ending Value and other terms of the notes will not be adjusted for all corporate events that could affect a Basket Stock.
 See "Description of the Notes-Anti-Dilution Adjustments" beginning on page PS-29 of product supplement STOCK CYN-1.